BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 **While I am very confident in the lock-based and lock-free concurrencies, I have a little background about the wait-free approach.**
 However, its one of the issues I currently study.
 This approach is one of the mostly discussed topics in the last decade.
-Studies and applications are quite alot related to the wait-free queues, stacks and even vectors (by Stroustrup et al.).
+Studies and applications are quite alot related to the wait-free queues, stacks and even vectors (e.g. by Stroustrup et al.).

 Below are the key points when FP is considered:
 - **Why:** Separation of concerns, task parallelism and data parallelism